Yntymak Ordo: History

 The construction began in the spring of 2022, following the demolition of the Soviet-era Issyk-Kul Hotel.
-The project was initiated by President Sadyr Japarov as part of a broader effort to rebrand Kyrgyzstan’s national image.
-Although initially intended to be completed by August 31, 2023, construction faced delays due to labor shortages.
+The project was initiated by President Sadyr Japarov as part of a broader effort to rebrand Kyrgyzstan's national image.
+Although initially intended to be completed by 31 August 2023, construction faced delays due to labor shortages.
 The building was officially inaugurated on Independence Day in 2024.
 The complex was initially referred to as Yntymak-Manas Ordo, referencing both national unity and the Epic of Manas, a foundational figure in Kyrgyz identity.
-However, the official presentation dropped the “Manas” component, and the structure was formally unveiled as Yntymak Ordo.
+However, the official presentation dropped the "Manas" component, and the structure was formally unveiled as Yntymak Ordo.
 The event was attended by numerous dignitaries, including members of parliament, foreign diplomats, and former president Sooronbay Jeenbekov.
 A performance by Swedish-Kyrgyz violinist Daniel Lozakovich highlighted the cultural significance of the occasion.

-In 2024, President Japarov ordered the creation of a portrait of Apas Dzhumagulov, who served as the Prime Minister of Kyrgyzstan from 14 December 1993 to 24 March 1998, to be displayed in the corridors of Yntymak Ordo in honor of Dzhumagulov’s 90th birthday.
+In 2024, President Japarov ordered the creation of a portrait of Apas Jumagulov, who served as the Prime Minister of Kyrgyzstan from 14 December 1993 to 24 March 1998, to be displayed in the corridors of Yntymak Ordo in honor of Jumagulov's 90th birthday.